salt-extensions/salt-extension-copier/docs/topics/building.md

 python -m build --outdir dist/
 ```

-Then you can find the installable wheel (`.whl` file extension) inside the `dist` directory.
-In theory, this file can be installed via `pip`, provided you don't rename it.
+The installable wheel file (`.whl`) can be found in the `dist` directory.
+You can install it with `salt-pip`/`pip`, provided you don't rename the file.

-You should consider [publishing](publishing) your extension to a package index like PyPI though.
+For broader distribution, consider [publishing](publishing) your extension to a package index like PyPI.